-Matches are played against many schools in a range of sports.
+Matches are played against many schools in a range of sports including netball and football.

-Homework is set and increases as the girls move up the school.
+Homework is set daily and increases gradually as the girls move up through the school, preparing them for the expectation and independence required for secondary school

-Pupils are prepared for a wide variety of destination schools.
-11+, Common Entrance, scholarships and schools' own tests are all prepared for.
-From Form IV upwards the girls have at least one relevant timetabled lesson.
-When individual girls are entering for schools with unusual syllabus demands e.g. Wycombe Abbey has a Science component the Head of Department will arrange for some 1:1 preparation.
-In Form VI the girls undertake interview practice both with members of staff and at least one session with someone not known to the girls.
+Pupils are fully prepared for a wide variety of destination secondary school exam including the Herts and Bucks1+ exams, , all Common Entrance exams and scholarships.
+From Form IV upwards, the girls have lessons in Verbal and Non Verbal reasoning to support their preparation for the exams.
+When individual girls are entering for schools with unusual syllabus demands, the Head of Department will arrange for additional 1:1 preparation.
+In Form VI, the girls undertake practice interviews with members of staff and at least one session with someone not known to the girls.